RickyDane/CoDriver/README.md

 - Navigate through directories as you know it
 - Copy & Paste, delete, create and rename files and folders
 - Switch between "big buttons"- and list mode
-- Open and close tabs with ctrl + t / ctrl + w
+- Open / close tabs with ctrl + t / ctrl + w

 ### Advanced features
 - Compress files and folders